 Table of Contents

 While memory will be allocated whenever you load the contents of a SoundBank, you also need to allocate memory for initialization and management of assets, reserved as memory pools.
 Each type of memory pool has its own purpose and is assigned in an AkWwiseInitializationSettings Asset file.
-This file is usually referenced in an AkInitializer component on a WwiseGlobal game object (unless it is renamed, like in the Wwise Adventure Game), which is automatically added to a new scene, by default.
-The AkInitalizer, along with the AkTerminator located on the same game object, is vital to starting the Wwise Sound Engine, but no more than one of each can exist.
+This file is usually referenced in an AkInitializer component on a WwiseGlobal game object (unless manually added to another game object, like in the Wwise Adventure Game), which is automatically added to a new scene, by default.
+The AkInitalizer component, along with the AkTerminator located on the same game object, is vital to starting the Wwise Sound Engine, but no more than one of each can exist.

 The AkTerminator will take care of terminating the Sound Engine when you exit the game.

 In the following steps, you will ensure the AkInitializer is being created in every Scene and examine some of the key properties in the referenced AkWwiseInitializationSettings Asset file.

 In the Unity menu, go to Edit and select Wwise Settings…

 In the Hierarchy, select the WwiseGlobal game object and double-click the AkWwiseInitializerSettings Asset file.